Tom Dean (artist): Life and career

-Selected Exhibitions
+Exhibitions and collections

-In 1972, Dean exhibited at Véhicule Art Inc., Montreal and at Carmen Lamanna Gallery in Toronto in a show with Robin Collyer.
 His work was the subject of many solo exhibitions in Canada such as Ruins of the Floating Staircase (1978-1981), at Mercer Union, Toronto (1983); an exhibition of his drawings and sculptures at the Agnes Etherington Art Centre, Queen's University, Kingston (1990); Tom Dean, at the Art Gallery of York University, Toronto (1992); Tom Dean: Selected Works Past and Present (1999) at the Art Gallery of Ontario, Toronto; Tom Dean: Desire at the Toronto Sculpture Garden (2001); and Ruins (of The Floating Staircase) at the Art Gallery of University of Lethbridge (2002).
 In 2018, the Maclaren Art Centre in Barrie organized a show titled Tom Dean: Woodcuts.
-He has participated extensively in group shows in Montreal, New York, Toronto and abroad such as in 2010, Traffic: Conceptual Art In Canada 1965-1980, organized by the Barnicke Gallery, University of Toronto and in 2013, in Continental Drift - Conceptual Art in Canada: The 1960s and 70s, an exhibition held at the Badischer Kunstverein in Karlsruhe (Baden Art Association), Germany.
-He is represented by Paul Petro Contemporary Art, Toronto and had solo shows there in 2013 and 2017.
+He has participated extensively in group shows in Montreal, New York, Toronto and abroad such as in 2010, Traffic: Conceptual Art In Canada 1965-1980, organized by the Justine Barnicke Gallery, University of Toronto and in 2013, in Continental Drift - Conceptual Art in Canada: The 1960s and 70s, an exhibition held at the Badischer Kunstverein in Karlsruhe (Baden Art Association), Germany.

-Selected public collections and commissions

 His work is in the collection of the National Gallery of Canada, the Agnes Etherington Art Centre, the Morris and Helen Belkin Art Gallery at the University of British Columbia, as well as other major public collections.
 His work also has been commissioned by private developers such as his sculpture titled Peaceable Kingdom (2008), a work consisting of several large pieces located at King Edward Village in Vancouver.